ssimons/PyTreeEditor/README.md

 * tree elements can be **edited, exchanged** and **much more**
 * open a **second file/tree** to compare or **copy tree elements** to another tree

-PyTreeEditor is written in Python 2.7 and PyQt4.
+It is written in Python 2.7 and PyQt4.

 The program was inpired by a friend who does computational structural analysis with their custom software.
 He will use the program for their input files.